ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 The Mail Receiver, after preparing a report, **MUST** evaluate the provided reporting URIs (See [@!I-D.ietf-dmarc-dmarcbis]) in the order given.
-Any reporting URI that includes a size limitation exceeded by the generated report (after compression and after any encoding required by the particular transport mechanism) **MUST NOT** be used.
 An attempt **MUST** be made to deliver an aggregate report to every remaining URI, up to the Receiver's limits on supported URIs.

-If delivery is not possible because the services advertised by the published URIs are not able to accept reports (e.g., the URI refers to a service that is unreachable, or all provided URIs specify size limits exceeded by the generated record), the Mail Receiver **MAY** cache that data and try again later, or **MAY** discard data that could not be sent.
+If delivery is not possible because the services advertised by the published URIs are not able to accept reports (e.g., the URI refers to a service that is unreachable), the Mail Receiver **MAY** cache that data and try again later, or **MAY** discard data that could not be sent.